SAP/code-pal-for-abap/docs/checks/cx-root-usage.md

 ### What is the Intent of the Check?

-The “CX_ROOT Usage" Check searches for merely "CX_ROOT" exceptions being directly raised in your code.
+The “CX_ROOT Usage" Check searches for merely "CX_ROOT" exceptions being directly used in your code (e.g.: In a TRY-CATCH block).

 ### How does the check work?